kkwong44/cappadocia-tours/README.md

 * Gain information about the region
 * Check and reserve tours in the region

-## Design and Results
+## User Experience Design

 ### Initial Design

-Based on the objectives, wireframes of the site were designed as shown below:
+Based on the objectives, wireframes were used to create the initial design of the site.
+The following are the basic structures of the three pages.

 *Wireframe - Home Page*